 I finally had enough of a manuscript to work with and a query.
 I was ready to send it by snail mail to Harlequin.
 Despite all the slush piles, I hoped at least my work would be reviewed before they trashed it, sending me the obligatory “thank you but no thank you” reply.
 Snail mail takes forever and replies even longer.
 So I went about my life, and I kept writing when I found the time.

 I received an unexpected phone call from New York months later.
 A representative from Harlequin was calling.
-My heart was racing, it excited me that maybe my dream of being a published author was about to come true.
+My heart was racing.
+It excited me that maybe my dream of being a published author was about to come true.
 No. My dream was still a dream.
-I was disappointed and exhilarated all at the same time, but I was not going to give up.
+I was disappointed and exhilarated, but I would not give up.

-My life over the years has brought me full circle, back to a dream that began years ago.
-I am now a published author, and excited that I am getting that chance to entertain readers!
+My life over the years has brought me full circle to a dream that began years ago.
+I am now a published author and excited that I get to entertain readers!